Vyral/base-template/_posts/2019-03-26-how-buyers-should-approach-multiple-offer-scenarios.md

 The buyer found a home they loved, but they were a little concerned about overpaying for it.
 As it turns out, they probably would have been willing to pay a few thousand dollars more if it meant winning the home, but their overconcern about price kept them from going any higher; they lost the house to another buyer as a result.&nbsp;

-It’s important to understand that, **once a home goes under contract, that’s a new comparable**—the next one won’t be less, it’ll, unfortunately, be similarly priced or higher.&nbsp;
+It’s important to understand that&nbsp;**once a home goes under contract, that’s a new comparable listing.** The next one won’t be less—it’ll be similarly priced or higher, unfortunately.&nbsp;

 If you’re a buyer who has found yourself in this situation and you’re unsure of what to do, please give me a call at 240-731-8079.
 I’d love to have a conversation with you!
 Join me again next week for another edition of “What’s Working Now Tuesday at 2”!